What Is Industry 4.0?

 Software was of special import during this period, as it provided a shift in both concept and practice with regard to how both paperwork and actual production were accomplished.
-With computers augmenting the already substantial abilities of machines to outperform humans in certain capacities (e.g., parts per minute of production/quality review/sorting, calculation of advanced sums, deep analysis of market trends to identify opportunities and challenges), this shift led to greater increases in productivity and efficiency as workers became the human element in an advanced labour system, rather than the sole source of both intellectual and physical labour for all tasks great and small.
+With computers augmenting the already substantial abilities of machines to outperform humans in certain capacities (e.g., parts per minute of production/quality review/sorting, calculation of advanced sums, deep analysis of market trends to identify opportunities and challenges), this shift led to greater increases in productivity and efficiency as workers became the human element in an advanced labor system, rather than the sole source of both intellectual and physical labor for all tasks great and small.

 The Fourth Industrial Revolution, AKA Industry 4.0 (Late 20th Century-21st Century)

 With the 20th century drawing to a close, computers became even more prominent in, and essential to, all areas of business thanks to the Internet.
-Providing real-time shared computing, digital document management, and 24/7 global communication, the Internet revolutionised the way the world did, and continues to do, business.
+Providing real-time shared computing, digital document management, and 24/7 global communication, the Internet revolutionized the way the world did, and continues to do, business.

 But while its virtual virtues are often the focus of discussions about its value to humanity, it’s the Internet’s ability to create interconnectivity between cyberspace and the real world that holds powerful value for Industry 4.0 applications.
-Cloud computing decentralises the office and further expands the concept of the “anytime, anywhere” execution of essential tasks.
+Cloud computing decentralizes the office and further expands the concept of the “anytime, anywhere” execution of essential tasks.
 The Internet of Things (IoT) provides real-time data inputs from a wide variety of devices and software platforms, simplifying collaboration between staff, departments, companies, and the devices that support “the business of doing business” through advanced tools like digital twins.

 “Depending on your business needs, it’s possible you could regard business analytics as a subset of the larger business intelligence function—or vice-versa.
 If that sounds a little strange, remember that every business is different, and ultimately, both business intelligence and business analytics are both useful parts of a unified information management strategy.”